ImNotMee/ChronoJS/README.md

 | endTime   | Date   | The new end time for the appointment (YYYY-MM-DDTHH:MM)             |
 | type      | String | Type of appointment (important, notImportant, urgent) |

+Returns the appointment object.

-### deleteAppointment
+### removeAppointment
-Functionality: Removes the appointment from the list of appointments
+Functionality: Removes an appointment from the list of appointments

 ```
-deleteAppointment(appID);
+removeAppointment(appID);
 ```
 | variable  | Type   | Description                          |
 |-----------|--------|--------------------------------------|
 | appID     | int    | the Appointment ID                   |

+Returns true if the appointment exists and removed, else returns false.

 ### getAppointments
 Functionality: gets a list of appointments for current calendar month.
 ```
 getAppointments();
 ```
+Returns the list of appointment objects in the calendar.

 ### editAppointments
 Functionality: Edit an existing appointment.